radlinskii/Tile-and/README.md

 # Tile-land :thailand:

-Tile-land is a 2D platform game created with Unity.
+Tile-land is a 2D platform game created with Unity using tilemaps.